mattiLeBlanc/gulp-wp-bump-all/README.md

 So I made this possible for my own project.

-    Note: I am not understanding the bit about streams, and it seems the author of `gulp-wp-bump` didn't either.
+    Note: I am not understanding the bit so I decided (since the bump has nothing to do with the stream anyway) to remove the steaming bit.
+Because of this, you have to run `bump` as a separate task now.
-    So if you do understand how it could be done better, please educate me.
-    Cheers!

 ## Install

 Install via [npm](https://www.npmjs.com/package/gulp-wp-bump-all)